A structure theorem for generalized-noncontextual ontological models: Preliminaries

 It is easy to see that operational equivalence defines an equivalence relation.
 Hence, we can divide the space of processes into equivalence classes, and each process $T$ in the operational theory can be specified by its equivalence class $\widetilde{T}$, together with a label $c_T$ of the context of $T$, specifying which element of the equivalence class it is.
 For a given $T$, $c_T$ provides all the information which defines that process which is not relevant to its equivalence class.
 Hence, each procedure is specified by a tuple, $T :=(\widetilde{T},c_T)$, and we will denote it as such when convenient.
 In the case of closed diagrams, the equivalence class can be uniquely specified by the probability given by the map $p$, and so any information beyond this forms the context of the closed diagram.

-Next, we define a quotienting map $\sim$ which maps procedures into their equivalence class; in other words, it picks out the first element of this tuple, taking $(\widetilde{T},c_T) \to \widetilde{T}$.\footnote{ This notation is very convenient in practice, but it is worth noting that it has the awkward feature that two operationally equivalent procedures $S$ and $T$ would map to $\widetilde{S}$ and $\widetilde{T}$ (respectively), which constitute two distinct labels for the same equivalence class (since $\widetilde{S}=\widetilde{T}$). } Diagrammatically, we have
+Next, we define a quotienting map $\sim$ which maps procedures into their equivalence class (exactly as is done to construct quotiented operational probabilistic theories in Ref.~\cite{chiribella2016quantum}).
+Given a characterization of each procedure as a tuple of equivalence class and context, the quotienting map picks out the first element of this tuple, taking $(\widetilde{T},c_T) \to \widetilde{T}$. \footnote{ This notation is very convenient in practice, but it is worth noting that it has the awkward feature that two operationally equivalent procedures $S$ and $T$ would map to $\widetilde{S}$ and $\widetilde{T}$ (respectively), which constitute two distinct labels for the same equivalence class (since $\widetilde{S}=\widetilde{T}$). } Diagrammatically, we have

 We prove that it is diagram-preserving in Appendix~\ref{app:quotDP}.
 For processes which are closed diagrams, one can always choose the representative of the equivalence class to be the real number specified by the probability rule.
 Hence, the map $\sim:\Op\to\widetilde{\Op}$ can be viewed as a diagram-preserving extension of the probability rule $p$.
 This implies that the quotiented operational theory reproduces the predictions of the operational theory, since \beq \ =\